 Pest monitoring Look for caterpillars or their fecal pellets below host plants (use sticky plates hung horizontally below suspected hosts or check leaf surfaces).
 Some caterpillars make visible webbing trails, tie leaves together or create tents.
 Pheromones are available to attract male moths to sticky traps.

 Control weeds, grasses, and debris in the vegetable garden that provide cover.
 Encourage natural enemies of caterpillars like birds and spiders.

-Many caterpillars are eaten by other insects or are heavily parasitized by wasps and parasitoid flies.
-Certain flowering species can be planted to provide nectar and pollen to attract these parasitic wasps and flies into the home landscape.
+Most caterpillars are eaten by other insect predators, or are heavily parasitized by wasps and parasitoid flies.
+Plant flowering species that provide nectar and pollen to attract these parasitic wasps and flies into the home landscape.
 Tiny Trichogramma wasps parasitize the eggs.
-Birds, bats and many small mammals feed on moths, larvae and pupae and some eggs.
-These parasitoids and predators that feed on the caterpillars can be purchased and released in the landscape, or one can manage the landscape in a way that keeps the parasitoid and predators healthy.
+Birds, bats and many small mammals feed on moths, larvae, pupae and some eggs.
+These parasitoids and predators that feed on the caterpillars can be purchased, then released in the home landscape.
+Additionally, one can manage the landscape in a way that keeps the parasitoid and predators healthy.
 This may mean tolerating a low number of these pests in your landscape plants.

 See Table 2 in: